StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 All notable changes to this project will be documented in this section.

+### 1.1.5
+- Fixed rotation issue on iOS 16

+### 1.1.4
+- Switched bitrate from Int64 to FlavorAsset class
+- Added callback to updateBitrateSelector
+- Exposed list of bitrate through AMGPlayKitListener. bitrateChangeOccurred
+- Added setBitrateAuto function
+- Deprecated setMaximumBitrate(bitrate: Double)
+- Change the hide custom controls method visibility to Public
+- Created a new interface to add custom views on top of Playerview

+### 1.1.3
+- Enhanced IAP raw receipt

+### 1.1.2
+- Updated IAP package API.

 ### 1.1.1
 - Added startPosition to loadMedia
 - Download to Go compatible with Objective-C